Home RecipesBy CuisineChineseQuick Cucumber Salad with Soy-Sesame Dressing

 Whichever you choose, make sure the cucumber is firm and fresh — that’s what gives the salad its crunch and helps the dressing cling to every curl.

-- Sea salt – Coarse salt draws out excess moisture and sharpens the cucumber’s flavour.
-It also helps keep that satisfying crunch.
+• Sea salt.
+Coarse salt draws out excess moisture and sharpens the cucumber’s natural flavour.
+It also helps keep that satisfying crunch intact.

-- Rice vinegar – Bright and clean, it balances the richness and sharpens the edges.
+• Rice vinegar.
+Bright and clean.
+It balances the richness of the dressing and sharpens everything up.

-- Garnish – A scatter of toasted sesame seeds, slices spring onions, fresh coriander leaves, and a drizzle of chilli oil, homemade or store-bought, whichever you have.
-They’re optional, but they add contrast, colour, and that final flicker of heat and crunch.
+• To garnish.
+Toasted sesame seeds, sliced spring onions, fresh coriander and a drizzle of chilli oil — homemade or store bought, whichever you have.
+Technically optional.
+In practice, the contrast, colour and final flicker of heat and crunch are what make it look as good as it tastes.

 How to Spiral-Cut Cucumbers (Without a Spiralizer)

-- Place the cucumber between two chopsticks or wooden spoons.
-This helps you avoid cutting all the way through.
+1. Place the cucumber between two chopsticks or wooden spoons laid flat on your board.
+They act as a guide to stop the knife cutting all the way through.

 This salad comes together in three simple steps — prep the cucumbers, whisk the dressing, and bring it all together with a few garnishes just before serving.